Fuco1/smartparens/README.md

 **All features** are fully customizable via `M-x customize-group smartparens`.
 You can turn every behaviour on or off for best user experience (yay buzzwords).

+**NEW:** I've made a [youtube presentation](http://www.youtube.com/watch?v=ykjRUr7FgoI&list=PLP6Xwp2WTft7rAMgVPOTI2OE_PQlKGPy7&feature=plpp_play_all).
+It's in 2 parts because youtube didn't allow me to upload it in one video.
+Switch to 480p!

 This is still a developement pre 1.0 version.
 Features marked with [x] are not implemented yet.
 Free to install it and report bugs or new features :)

 Installation